pingcap/tidb-insight/README.md

 WIP: The scripts to call other tools (e.g., collector) and organize their results.

+`insight.py` file is the entrance of all scripts, it calls `collector` to collect basic infomation and then trigger other tools to gather more data.

+It's recommended to run this script with root priviledge.

+Now implemented:

+ - Record `perf` data of whole system, or TiDB modules, or specific process. (disabled by default)
+ - Check file size of TiDB modules' data dirs (enabled by default)

 ## Insight

 TODO: the analyse tool that helps processing dataset.